CorentinGrard/Opendata-Frontend/README.md

 # frontend-nuxt

-> My superb Nuxt.js project
+> Frontend of the opendata fibre/gsm for a project at the IMT Mines Ales

 ## Build Setup